-All new referrals are made via the Single Point of Entry (SPE) and sent to the address on the form.
+All new referrals must be made via a Single Point of Entry (SPE) form and sent to the address on the form.
 From there it goes to the Paediatric Occupational Therapy service, if the referral does not meet with the referral criteria, or more information is required, it will be sent back to the referrer and SPE clerk will be advised.

 Children previously known to the service can be re-referred directly by someone working with the child, a parent or via the previous referrer within 12 months of the last contact.